-Accepting applications for 2018 Winter beginning July 10.
+Accepting applications now for 2018 Winter Semester.

 A correlated curriculum of survey courses provides students with an introduction to biblical studies and Near Eastern history, geography, culture, and current events.
 Classroom study is built around field trips that cover the length and breadth of the Holy Land and includes travel to Jordan and to either Egypt, Turkey, or Greece.
 The extended nature of this program provides an ideal environment to study the life and teachings of Jesus Christ and the early apostles and prophets in their original settings.
 In addition, students have the opportunity to gain an understanding of the peoples of the Near East by living among them and comparing cultural and religious traditions and practices.

 As you will notice, the Jerusalem experience begins before you actually reach the Holy Land.
 We wish to emphasize that each of the above items is an integral part of each Jerusalem Center program, and you will be expected to participate in all of these activities.
 Please make sure you are willing to commit to the entire package as outlined above before submitting an application.

 Mandatory orientation meeting in Provo: Monday, September 4 (Labor Day)

 Applications accepted for priority placement: July 10–21, 2017

 Mandatory orientation meeting in Provo: Monday, January 8

 Estimated program cost: $12,200*

 Applications accepted for priority placmeent: November 6–17, 2017

 Mandatory orientation meeting in Provo: Monday, April 30